-In the eastern half of the United States, periodical cicadas, called Magicicada, come up out of the ground every 13 or 17 years when the ground warms up to 64 F. Often mistaken for locusts, which are technically grasshoppers, cicadas are large flying insects, about an inch and a half long, with black bodies, red eyes, and delicate wings.
-The Beltway area—Washington, D.C., Maryland, and Virginia— has its share of cicadas most years.
+In the eastern half of the United States, periodical cicadas, called Magicicada, come up out of the ground every 13 or 17 years when the ground warms up to 64-degrees.
+Often mistaken for locusts, which are technically grasshoppers, cicadas are large flying insects, about an inch and a half long, with black bodies, red eyes, and delicate wings.
+The Beltway area, Washington, D.C., Maryland, and Virginia, has its share of cicadas most years.

-In 2017, it seems a group of District cicadas emerged earlier than the 17-year life cycle suggested.
-Some experts claim climate change is to blame, others say the grouping of cicadas is looking to pioneer or accelerate their process to establish a new line or brood.
+In 2017, a group of District cicadas emerged earlier than the 17-year life cycle suggested.
+Some experts claim climate change is to blame, others say the grouping of cicadas were looking to pioneer or accelerate their process to establish a new line or brood.

 For example, the two broods that are Washington, D.C. residents are the East Coast Brood II, which last emerged in 2013 and is due to return in 2030, and the Great Eastern Brood X, which last emerged in 2004 and is due to return in 2021.

 Some experts believe that the early emergence in 2017 in Washington, D.C. might have been Brood X trying to come out early and establish a new brood.

 Fortunately, cicadas do not bite or sting so they are not harmful to people or pets.
 They generally leave no lasting damage, except possibly to some young trees and shrubs.
 Tree growth appears to decline the year before the emergence of a brood, because of the increased feeding on roots by nymphs.
 You might find that the cicadas are annoying, although many think the cicadas and their unique life cycle are fascinating.

 Moles feed on nymph cicadas and seem to thrive the year before they emerge but suffer the following years because of the disappearance of the food source.